A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 Not all tumours cause visible symptoms in the early stages.
 Many people wrongly believe that only older women get breast tumours, but they can also occur in young women and even teenagers.
 This is why regular breast self-exams and screening tests like mammograms are crucial for early detection.
 Some breast lumps may be harmless, but it is essential to have timely treatment.

 Early diagnosis significantly improves survival rates.
 Awareness about breasts and prompt medical attention is vital for anyone noticing changes in their breast health.
+Seek medical help immediately if you notice any changes.

 Breast tumours require timely treatment because they can affect both health and quality of life.
 The symptoms are similar in both non-cancerous and cancerous cases, so these symptoms should never be ignored.
 It's important to consult a breast specialist or oncologist for the right diagnosis.